2026 United States House of Representatives election in the District of Columbia

 The 2026 United States House of Representatives election in the District of Columbia will be held on November 3, 2026, to elect a non-voting delegate to represent the District of Columbia in the United States House of Representatives.
-The primary election will be held on June 16.
+In January 2026, incumbent Democratic delegate Eleanor Holmes Norton announced that she would not seek reelection to a 19th term.
+The primary elections were held on June 16.

 Democratic primary

 Incumbent delegate Eleanor Holmes Norton stated that she was running for re-election in June 2025, however her staff denied that a final decision had been made.
 Her office has had to walk back several statements that she has made to reporters as well.
 She officially announced her re-election bid on September 4, 2025, and her staff stated that they had nothing to add.

-Representative Jamie Raskin stated that a new generation of leadership is needed for DC.
-Norton's former chief of staff, Donna Brazile, has also called for Norton to retire at the end of her term.
-In October 2025, Norton was scammed and the ensuing police report stated she suffered from "early stages of dementia" and that a caretaker held power of attorney over her.
+Norton faced calls to retire from figures like Representative Jamie Raskin and Norton's former chief of staff (and later Democratic National Committee member) Donna Brazile.
+In October 2025, Norton was the victim of fraud, and the ensuing police report stated she suffered from "early stages of dementia" and that a caretaker held power of attorney over her.
+Eventually, Norton terminated her re-election campaign on January 25, 2026.